LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 ARKStep -- Additive Runge-Kutta methods
 =========================================

-The ARKStep time-stepping module in ARKode is designed for IVPs of the form
+The ARKStep time-stepping module in ARKODE is designed for IVPs of the form

 .. math::